 When the fibres in a muscle’s fascia become knotted and tight, lactic acid builds up, causing soreness, aches and pains.

-Myofascial release techniques using these tools are shown to resolve these muscle problems and relieve pain by restoring circulation and breaking up tension.
+Myofascial release techniques using these tools are shown to resolve these muscle problems and offer back pain relief by restoring circulation and breaking up tension.

 1. Foam Rollers

 Foam rollers are probably the most well-known tools used for myofascial release.

 You may see foam rollers at gyms and physical therapy sessions used for injury prevention, pain relief and faster recovery.